Please note that all Penalty Fares appeals are dealt with by third party providers and RPSS do not accept Penalty Fares appeals.

 Unpaid fares notices (UFN) are very different from penalty fares notices and make no extra charge, penalty or fine in the first instance.
 The amount outstanding shown on the UFN is only the correct fare for the actual journey that has been made.
 Simply, the passenger has completed their journey and now has a bill to pay because a valid ticket was not available for inspection when they travelled.

-There are always mitigating circumstances for not having a valid ticket and while these may be compelling, they tend to be irrelevant to the facts of a UFN strict liabilty matter.
+There are always mitigating circumstances for not having a valid ticket and while these may be compelling, they tend to be irrelevant to the facts of a UFN strict liability matter.
 Any appeal would therefore need to prove that the ticket shown when travelling was actually valid for the exact journey which was made.
-Even producing a valid ticket or railcard later does not negate liabilty to pay the UFN bill for not producing a valid ticket when requested at the time of travel.
+Even producing a valid ticket or railcard later does not negate liability to pay the UFN bill for not producing a valid ticket when requested at the time of travel.

 The National Rail Conditions of Travel set out the conditions for judging any appeal and you will find a link on the Library page.